ericsonga/TeacherCSP/_sources/CSPRepeatImages/ch11_exercises.rst

         .. tab:: Question

     	    Fix the 5 errors in the code, so that the Red pixels get the value of the green, the green get the value of blue, and the blue get the value of the red.
 (The cat should look purple and gray)

             .. activecode::  ch11ex4q
                 :nocodelens:

+                # STEP 1: USE THE IMAGE LIBRARY
 		        from image import *
+                # STEP 2: PICK THE IMAGE
                 img = Image("kitten")
+                # STEP 3: LOOP THROUGH THE PIXELS
                 pixels = img.getPixels()
                 for p in pixel:
+                    # STEP 4: GET THE DATA
                     r = p.getred()
                     b = p.getGreen()
                     g = p.getBlue()
+                    # STEP 5: MODIFY THE COLOR
                     p.setRed(g)
                     p.setGreen(b)
                     p.setBlue(r)
+                    # STEP 6: UPDATE THE IMAGE
                     img.updatePixel(p)
+                # STEP 7: SHOW THE RESULT
                 win = ImageWin(img.getWidth(),img.getHeight())
                 img.draw(win)

         .. tab:: Answer

     	    The image passed should have the ``.jpg`` at the end.
 Make sure the ``r,g,b`` variables are correctly set to represent red, green, and blue.
 In the for loop header, make sure it's looping through pixels not pixel, and it should be ``setRed()`` not ``setred()``.

             .. activecode::  ch11ex4a
                 :nocodelens:

+                # STEP 1: USE THE IMAGE LIBRARY
 		        from image import *
+                # STEP 2: PICK THE IMAGE
                 img = Image("kitten.jpg")
+                # STEP 3: LOOP THROUGH THE PIXELS
                 pixels = img.getPixels()
                 for p in pixels:
+                    # STEP 4: GET THE DATA
                     r = p.getRed()
                     b = p.getBlue()
                     g = p.getGreen()
+                    # STEP 5: MODIFY THE COLOR
                     p.setRed(g)
                     p.setGreen(b)
                     p.setBlue(r)
+                    # STEP 6: UPDATE THE IMAGE
                     img.updatePixel(p)
+                # STEP 7: SHOW THE RESULT
                 win = ImageWin(img.getWidth(),img.getHeight())
                 img.draw(win)

         .. tab:: Discussion

             .. disqus::